cotsapaslab/jlim/README.md

 <sub>160742014</sub> | <sub>NA</sub> | <sub>NA</sub> | <sub>NA</sub> | <sub>85</sub> | <sub>160766482</sub> | <sub>160840829</sub> | <sub>190</sub> | <sub>ENSG00000118217</sub> | <sub>0</sub> | <sub>index SNP has been filtered out.</sub>
 <sub>160742014</sub> | <sub>NA</sub> | <sub>NA</sub> | <sub>NA</sub> | <sub>85</sub> | <sub>160766482</sub> | <sub>160840829</sub> | <sub>190</sub> | <sub>ENSG00000226889</sub> | <sub>0</sub> | <sub>index SNP has been filtered out.</sub>

-In the above example, for some genes (e.g. ENSG00000118217 and ENSG00000226889), JLIM reports that "*index SNP has been filtered out.*" This is because in the eQTL Catalogue, the associations were tested only for SNPs within +/- 1 Mb from the transcription start site of each gene.
-Therefore, for genes that are ~1 Mb away from the index SNP, eQTL association data are available only for a partial segment of analysis window (160,766,482-160,840,829 in this case).
+In the above example, for some genes (e.g. ENSG00000118217 and ENSG00000226889), JLIM reports that "*index SNP has been filtered out.*" This is because, in the eQTL Catalogue, the associations were tested only for SNPs within +/- 1 Mb from the transcription start site of each gene.
+Therefore, for genes that are ~1 Mb away from the index SNP, eQTL association data are available only for a partial segment of the analysis window (160,766,482-160,840,829 in this case).
 JLIM automatically skips if the index SNP is not included in the analysis window. *Users are responsible to additionally check if enough SNPs are included in the analysis window on both sides of index SNP by examining the **startBP**-**endBP** in the output file.*

 #### GTEx v8 support:
 JLIM supports the GTEx v8 parquet data file format.
 The GTEx v8 summary statistics are available for download at [GTEx Google Bucket](https://console.cloud.google.com/storage/browser/gtex-resources/GTEx_Analysis_v8_QTLs).
 Specifically, we recommend using the European-American summary statistics (available in the `GTEx_Analysis_v8_EUR_eQTL_all_associations` subdirectory in the Google Bucket) instead of the full trans-ethnic association statistics.
 For the European-American GTEx v8 data, the sample size of eQTL data in each tissue can be automatically loaded with the option `--sectr-ref-db GTEx.v8.EUR`, and `refld.1kg.nfe.b38` is recommended as a reference genotype panel.
 For other GTEx data, `--sectr-ref-db` option is currently not available.
 A user is responsible to provide the correct sample size of each tissue and matching reference LD panel.